andrewpareles/Crystals-And-Dislocations/README.md

 <img src="/images/band1.png" alt="band" width="500"/><img src="/images/band2.png" alt="band" width="500"/>
 </p>

-**_left_**: Band plot for a crystal periodic in two directions (see **_below_** for an alternate angle).
+**_left_**: Band plot for a crystal that has two periodic directions (see **_below_** for an alternate angle).

-**_right_**: Band plot for the same crystal, but periodic in only one direction.
+**_right_**: Band plot for the same crystal, but the crystal is periodic in only one direction.
 Note the couple of differences: these are the energies of states that live on the edge/boundary that was introduced going from fully periodic to periodic in only one direction.

 **_below_**: An alternate view of the **_left_** band plot.